kvichans/cuda_find_in_files/readme/readme.txt

-Plugin for CudaText.

 Plugin "Find in Files" for CudaText.
-Gives dialog to search for multiple files containing some string/regex.
+Gives dialog to search/replace in multiple files.

-Like in file managers.
+    Reg.ex.
+    Presets.
+    Lot of options (much more than in SynWrite).
+    Outputs results to editor tab (bottom pane of Cudatext not used).
+    Can navigate to found lines from result-tab, using commands (in Plugins menu).
+    Some opts must be in user.json.

+Note:

+    File is used line by line, so can't find/replace such chars as \n, \r (with regex).

-Author: A.Kvichanskiy (kvichans at forum/github)
+Author: A. Kvichanskiy (kvichans at forum/github)
-License: MIT